dlab-berkeley/git-fundamentals/0-4_history.md

 (END)
 ~~~

-So we can see that the file was fine before commit `0514d5`, and that it was ruined by some schmuck named `Chris Hench`
+So we can see that the file was fine before commit `0514d5`, and that it was modified by someone named `Example Person`

 ## Recovering old files